Snowplow parenting is a style of parenting where the parents constantly force obstacles and challenges out of their kids’ paths.

 They may also be able to assist their child in getting into a more prestigious college.
 However, by doing so, the snowplow parent denies their child the opportunity to learn how to solve problems and cope with conflict, all of which are important life skills.

-Parents should bear in mind that they can not always be by their kids.
+Parents should remember that they can not always be by their kids.
 What happens when a problem arises and you, the parent, are not there?

 With this in mind, parents should allow their kids to learn how to handle problems from a very young age.
 Guide them in acquiring different problem-solving skills, as this would help them do better in life.